Where you’ll be working: Waikato Hospital, New Zealand

 The current Dermatology team comprises five dermatologists and three registrars (Advanced Trainees in Dermatology, Royal Australasian College of Physicians).
 Predominantly an outpatient service for patients with severe inflammatory skin diseases, we offer adult medical, paediatric, and subspecialty clinics, phototherapy, patch testing, and minor surgical procedures.
 A comprehensive medical laser service will commence in 2023.
 We receive more than 700 referrals each month, most of which are provided with Advice and Guidance (Teledermatology and Teledermoscopy).
 Team members are expected to conduct quality assurance, medical audits and research projects.

 Mōu | About you

-• The appointee will be involved in teaching, continuing medical education, and quality improvement.
+The appointee will be involved in teaching, continuing medical education, and quality improvement.
 A commitment to customer focus, service development and teamwork is essential.

 Ko wai mātou | Our Organisation